Julien Dupré Biography | Oil Painting Reproductions

 3-18-1851 Paris, FRA - 4-16-1910 Paris, FRABack to Artist IndexView Artists Paintings

-Julien Dupré was born to Jean Dupré a jeweler and Pauline Bouillié and began his adult life working in a lace shop in anticipation of entering his family's jewelry business.
-The war of 1870 and the siege of Paris forced the closure of the shop and Julien began taking evening courses at the Ecole des Arts Décoratifs and it was through these classes that he gained admission to the École des Beaux-Arts.
+Julien Dupré was born to a jeweler and began working at a young age in a lace shop with expectations of later joining his family's jewelry business.
+The Franco-Prussian war of 1870 and the siege of Paris forced the shop to close so Julien began taking night courses at the Ecole des Arts Décoratifs and it was through these classes that he gained admission to the École des Beaux-Arts.

 Acknowledging his mastery at portraying both animals and humans powerfully, yet gracefully, one cannot help but pay tribute to his immense talent in being able to re-create nature's light on canvas, a feat that many have attempted but few have succeeded in accomplishing.

 Artists Influencing Julien Dupré: Isidore Pils, Henri Lehmann, Désiré Laugée.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.